trivago/gollum/docs/consumers/http.rst

   Defines a timeout in seconds when to stop reading from a failed connection.
 **WithHeaders**
   Set to false to extract the body from the http request.
 When set to true the whole HTTP packet will be send.
 By default this is set to true.
+**Certificate**
+  Defines a path to a root certificate file if this consumer is to handle https connections.
+Left empty by default (disabled).
+  If a Certificate is given, a PrivatKey must be given, too.
+**PrivateKey**
+  Defines a path to the private key used for https connections.
+  Left empty by default (disabled).
+  If a Certificate is given, a PrivatKey must be given, too.

 Example
 -------